-The stakes for Pepsi are high and you have to ask why they thought Alicia was the right artist.
-At our recent #TalkinRevolution event about the future of music and brand partnerships, we highlighted that successful brand-led music campaigns generally start with the idea first and the artist second.
-So: was Alicia chosen before or after Pepsi decided on the strategy?
+|On the other hand, I was concerned about the approach that Pepsi had taken in activating its moment: namely by its choice of artist and the material played.
+At our 2016 #TalkinRevolution event (where we covered the future of music and brand partnerships), we highlighted the fact that successful brand-led music campaigns generally start with the idea first and the artist second.
+So: was Alicia Keys chosen before or after Pepsi decided on this activation? |

 You can hear Alicia Keys new single on Spotify here.